valnub/Framework7-Lazy-Loading-with-AngularJS/README.md

-# Demo app: How to lazy load images with AngularJS on Framework7
+# Demo app: How to lazy load images with Angular 1.x on Framework7 V1

 ## Compatibility